 PARTY ETIQUETTE TIP: As a guest, if you break something that is obviously valuable, always offer to replace it.
 As a hostess, always graciously decline the offer.
 If you want to be a thoughtful guest, surprise your hostess, find out the crystal or china pattern and replace it, anyway.
 You’ll forever be a treasured friend.

-NOTE: Save your good china and crystal for sit~down events where accidents are less likely to happen.
+NOTE: Although I love mixing formal china, crystal, and silver with casual entertaining, I find it’s safe to save your good china and crystal for sit-down events where accidents are less likely to happen.

 Having inexpensive washable tablecloths is an essential party staple.
 I just ordered a new round tablecloth for our breakfast room table.
-I also have several rectangle tablecloths.
+I also have several rectangular tablecloths.

 Most of us don’t have dozens of place settings (or just forks and spoons) on hand for large gatherings.
-Some plastic utensils look so nice, it’s OK to use them.
+Since some plastic utensils look so nice, it’s OK to use them.

-TIP: always think vertical for displaying and serving your food.
-It makes for a more pleasing arrangement, allows you to need less space for serving and lets the guests see the food better.
+TIP: always think vertically for displaying and serving your food.
+It makes for a more pleasing arrangement, allows you to need less space for serving, and lets the guests see the food better.

-I have had this Cake Stand that converts to a punch bowl/salad bowl from Williams~Sonoma for years.
+I have had this Cake Stand from Williams-Sonoma for years.
+It converts to a punch bowl/salad bowl.
 It is so versatile.
 I’ve lost count of how many times I’ve used it.

 TIP: another way to add height to your serving pieces?
 Place cardboard boxes under your tablecloth or a large napkin.
 Then place your serving piece on top.
 Just make sure that the box is sturdy.

-Certain foods need to be kept hot ~ like the Bourbon Balls that I’ll be making for our Kentucky Derby party.
+Certain foods need to be kept hot – like the Bourbon Balls that I made last year for our Kentucky Derby party.
 I found my old Rival crockpot in the back of a cabinet in the butler’s pantry.
-I know I haven’t used it since we moved here nine years ago.
+I know I haven’t used it since we moved here ten years ago.
 It didn’t work.

 Here’s a collection of more essential party items.